zer011b/fdtd3d/README.md

--DCMAKE_BUILD_TYPE - build type (Debug or Release) -DVALUE_TYPE - use float (f), double (d) or long double (ld) -DTIME_STEPS - number of steps in time (1 or 2) -DGRID_DIMENSION - number of dimensions in parallel grid (1, 2 or 3)
+-DCMAKE_BUILD_TYPE - build type (Debug or Release) -DVALUE_TYPE - use float (f), double (d) or long double (ld) -DTIME_STEPS - number of steps in time (1 or 2) -DPARALLEL_GRID_DIMENSION - number of dimensions in parallel grid (1, 2 or 3)
 -DPRINT_MESSAGE - print output (ON or OFF) -DPARALLEL_GRID - use parallel grid or not (ON or OFF) -DPARALLEL_BUFFER_DIMENSION - dimension of parallel buffers, i.e. actual coordinate systems (x, y, z, xy, yz, xz, xyz)